-2. If an np value outside the range 1-8 is supplied, an error status of -1 is returned and the pv vector set to zeroes.
+- 2. If an NP value outside the range 1-8 is supplied, an error status (J = -1) is returned and the PV vector set to zeroes. - 3.
+For NP=3 the result is for the Earth-Moon barycenter.
+To obtain the heliocentric position and velocity of the Earth, use instead the SOFA routine iau_EPV00.

-- 3. For np=3 the result is for the Earth-Moon barycenter.
-To obtain the heliocentric position and velocity of the Earth, use instead the SOFA function iauEpv00. - 4.
-On successful return, the array pv contains the following:
+4. On successful return, the array PV contains the following: